robodhhb/BrickClassifi3r/02_Neural Network Training on PC/_readme.txt

-   This project is successfully tested up to TensorFlow Version 1.15.0 See hints in the code for TensorFlow 2.0 user. train_NN_V2.py runs under TensorFlow 2.0.0
+   This project is successfully tested up to TensorFlow Version 1.15.0 See hints in the code for TensorFlow 2.0 user. train_NN_V2.py runs under TensorFlow 2.0.0 and Tensorflow 2.3.0

 The training program:  train_NN.py (Version 1.3) or train_NN_V2.py
 This program is used for the training of the neural network.